Ticket to Ride (song): Critical reception

-"Ticket to Ride" has been included in many critics' best-song lists, including top 500 "all-time" lists compiled by Rolling Stone in 2010 (at number 394) and the NME in 2014 (number 311).
+"Ticket to Ride" has been included in many critics' best-song lists.
 Dave Marsh ranked it 29th on his 1989 list "The 1001 Greatest Singles Ever Made".
 The track appeared at number 17 on Rolling Stone's list of the "100 Greatest Beatles Songs" and at number 23 on a similar list compiled by Mojo.
 In his commentary for Mojo, John Harris said that "Ticket to Ride" was "the sound of a four-piece group hurtling way beyond the beat-pop being churned out by their peers" but also showed the band developing the same sound that the Byrds adopted on their "pivotal" debut single, "Mr. Tambourine Man".
 In 2009, the staff of PopMatters ranked "Ticket to Ride" at number 10 in their list of the 25 "Classic" Beatles tracks, which they defined as "not necessarily the 'best songs'" by the band, but those "through which (perhaps) we might gain the deepest appreciation for their popular genius".
 David Gassman said the track was most notable as an early example of the Beatles incorporating Indian sounds, anticipating "Norwegian Wood" and "Within You Without You".
 He also described the song as "Exhibit A that Ringo Starr is one of the greatest rock 'n' roll drummers of all time" and said it was among the band's best singles.
 In 2014, USA Today named it the best Beatles song, saying: "No single better reflects the ambition, tension and pure pop genius that made the Beatles unique … Ticket to Ride is perfection all the way through."
 The music staff of Time Out London ranked it at number 11 on their 2018 list of the best Beatles songs.